School psychologists play a key role in supporting students, parents, teachers and school administrators.

 - eligibility for registration as a psychologist.

-In addition to our employment eligibility requirements, school psychologists must be registered with the Psychology Board of Australia.
 Registration with the Teacher Registration Board of Western Australia is not required to work as a school psychologist.

 Our Leap program gives graduate and experienced psychologists an opportunity to learn about the work of psychologists in schools.